 With the new iOS14 update, iPhone users have access to battery status notifications as well as a battery optimization feature for their AirPods Pro.
 The AirPods Pro will now learn your daily charging and usage routine and refrain from charging past 80% except when necessary.
 This will help improve the long term battery life of your AirPods Pro.
 Both the Samsung Galaxy Buds Live and Apple AirPods Pro support fast charging.
 Because of the battery optimization feature, the AirPods Pro win this round, but only for iPhone users.

 Apple AirPods Pro vs Samsung Galaxy Buds Live: Sound quality

 The Apple AirPods Pro, on the other hand, use a form of DSP to tune the sound signature to the shape of the user’s ear.
-Their frequency response have less bass emphasis, making them more accurate but less consumer-oriented.
-The mid range response is neutral-leaning as well, and so vocals are clear and detailed.
+Its frequency response has less bass emphasis, making it more accurate but less consumer-oriented.
+The mid-range response is neutral-leaning as well, and so vocals are clear and detailed.
 The main emphasis in the AirPods Pro’s frequency response is in the high frequencies, and this can produce occasional harshness with string instruments or other high-frequency sounds.

 Which has better microphone quality?